Guide to starting an Alternative Provision

 2) Know your legal position.

-Alternative provisions that are unregistered under the Ofsted framework are only allowed if they don’t meet the criteria for registration as a school.
+Alternative provisions that are unregistered under the Ofsted framework (referred to as ‘Non-School alternative provisions) are only allowed if they don’t meet the criteria for registration as a school.
 An AP provider should be registered as an independent school if it provides full-time education to five or more pupils of a compulsory school age, or one such pupil who is looked-after or has an EHCP.
 The punishment for running an unregistered school can be a fine or imprisonment so it is important to stay within the rules.

 3) Clarify your USP.